Chilling with drinks in Bruges, Belgium (photograph by my daughter, 7)

 Today, suggestions for successful travels with kids + cameras, including the logistics of traveling with multiple cameras, realities, and making the most of the photographic experience.

 1. Kids should know where to keep their camera when out and about but not taking photos.
 Our solution - cameras stay in zipped jacket pockets when not in use, or given to mom/dad.
 Try shorts or pants with deep pockets or the kids can keep it in a small backpack.
-A great product that someone should invent is a cute/simple camera bag that a kid can hang around their neck.
+I sewed each of my kids a necklace-style camera bag made of fabric.

 3. For power, charge the camera battery nightly or carry a spare set of batteries, as appropriate.
 We charge our cameras each night of our travels.

 4. Consider storage/back-up during travels.
-You can upload photos to a notebook every few days, stop at a photo shop and transfer a copy to CD, or use some process to upload from camera to email without a computer (I couldn't do it on my ipod touch).
+You can upload photos to a notebook every few days, stop at a photo shop and transfer a copy to CD, or use some process to upload from camera to email without a computer (figure that out before the trip).
 We wanted to travel without a notebook, but in the end we took it and it was cool.
-We have 16.6 gig of photographs from the trip.
+We have 17 gb of photographs from the trip.

 5. When traveling, ideally each child should have their own camera.
 Sharing a camera is a bummer even for adults and gives parents a headache.
 If you have one camera and two kids, alternate who takes photos each day so they have ownership for the full day.
 Just set expectations.
 Another benefit of an extra camera is that if one breaks, you can alternate days with the one still working.
 Make it as low key as possible.
 Again, let them know the plan in advance.

 7. Don't guilt trip.
 Once you've invested in the camera and related stuff, there is ZERO incremental cost for each photo.
-You did the camera test and decided to get the kid a camera, now just let it play out.
-My kids focused on what they thought was interesting, and DOGS.
+My kids focused on what they thought was interesting, like DOGS.
 Your kids will surprise you.
 My daughters love their photos, even if they are fuzzy, because it reminds them of what they saw or where they've been.... a cute dog, chocolates, a crown.

 8. Cameras will be dropped, forgotten bumped, sticky or wet.
 Camera ownership means taking responsibility for the camera at all times when you are holding/carrying it.
 We spent 21 days on the road with just 3 mishaps.
 One camera was dropped twice (on concrete, of course, not soft cushy carpeting) and one was forgotten in a jacket at a restaurant and was actually there upon return 2 hours later.